totaljs/dashboard/readme.md

 __Path__:

-This option is too specific and it need filled a datasource.
+This option is too specific and it needs filled a datasource.
 The user can select some path from the datasource and you can read a value according the path in widget.

 ```javascript
 config('Language', 1, [{ text: 'sk', value: 1}, { text: 'en', value: 2}, { text: 'de', value: 3}]);